hellohaptik/chatbot_ner/docs/api_call.md

 1. **message**: Message on which detection logic needs to run.
 It is an unstructured text from which entity needs to be extracted.
 For example, *"I want to order pizza"*.

 2. **entity_name**: Name of the entity.
-This parameter is important when the detection logic relies on dictionary.
-It is used to run particular detection logic by looking at its dictionary.
+This parameter primarily defines the key of the output dictionary.

    For example, in Text detection logic  the entity name is based on dictionary name of entities we need to detect.